-The being that comprehends these words is the result of billions of years of evolutionary process, a "successful" line of ancestors ranging from the simplest of organisms to you, an individual capable of intricate creation.
+The being that comprehends these words is the result of billions of years of the evolutionary process, a "successful" line of ancestors ranging from the simplest of organisms to you, an individual capable of intricate creation.
 This is not to say it was necessarily a linear progression between these two points, it is a misunderstanding to view evolution that way, the ability to fly if unneeded is discarded, a creature may struggle from the sea to the land and back again, a comet hitting the earth may wipe out all the "fittest" species leaving the things that previously survived by huddling in fear to emerge from their burrows and hiding places to take over a now empty world.
 Evolution is written in the language of the universe, and that language as Galileo said is mathematical rather than philosophical.
 It does not care about who is the strongest or fastest, just who survives and reproduces whether by luck or fitness.

 There is no point to evolution, no morality inherent in the cosmos.
 As creatures who seek to find patterns amidst the masses of information circling around us which make sense to us in an ordered cause and effect way, this can be difficult.
-We cannot change the cosmos so we have tried to construct patterns of thought which contradict this in both our religious and secular ideologies, and make us feel that we live in a cosmos in which is logically ordered around its central meaning, us.
+We cannot change the cosmos so we have tried to construct patterns of thought which contradict this in both our religious and secular ideologies and make us feel that we live in a cosmos that is logically ordered around its central meaning, us.
 This is a delusion, an unnecessary one, I do not believe it is a choice between a fabricated meaning to make ourselves feel better, or a life devoid of meaning, there is a middle way.

 Every sense with which we view the world, the brain which connects those senses, the body which supports our senses and helps us manipulate the environment, all of this is the result of an evolutionary process.
 In looking outwards we cannot escape the frame of evolution because it is the fundamental basis of our being.
-There simply is no other reference point, no other place to ponder ourselves from than an evolutionarily based organism within a system of living things which are also products of an evolutionary system.
+There simply is no other reference point, no other place to ponder ourselves from than an evolutionarily based organism within a system of living things that are also products of an evolutionary system.